 Epidural abscesses and subdural empyemas may result from

-Like a brain abscess, an epidural abscess or a subdural empyema can cause headache, sleepiness, vomiting, seizures, a stiff neck, and other signs of brain dysfunction.
+Like a brain abscess, an epidural abscess or a subdural empyema can cause fever, headache, sleepiness, vomiting, seizures, a stiff neck, and other signs of brain dysfunction.

 The symptoms can evolve over several days.
 Meningitis or a brain abscess may develop.
 Or a blood clot may form in the large veins (venous sinuses) that carry blood from the brain.